-Onward excels is in a narrative that explores the differences between both brothers.
-With Barley’s world surrounded by the escapism of old magic and folklore.
-His life a mix of roleplaying games, positivity and fantasy.
-One that those around him including his younger brother view as emotional immaturity.
-While the more serious Ian longs for something his brother once had ‘a dad’.
-Someone he can share his emotions with, while building his confidence in the world that surrounds him.
-His own insecurities embedded in a feeling of having missing out on a male role model.
-However, despite their differences, it is their brotherly love that will ultimately lead to success or failure in their fantastical quest.
+Onward excels in exploring the differences between the brothers, with Barley’s world surrounded by the escapism of old magic and folklore.
+At the same time, Ian longs for something his brother once had, a dad, someone he can share his emotions with while building his confidence.
+Here Ian’s insecurities are embedded in a feeling of missing out on a male role model.
+But can our brothers achieve their quest, despite their differences?

-But rising above the studio template, Onward is enveloped by an aura of love and sincerity.
-As Director Dan Scanlon, whose own father passed away when he was young explores his own experiences through animation.
-Ultimately elevating Onward from being just another Pixar film to something far more personal.
-A film that reflects the emotional complexity of bereavement in childhood.
-Alongside the importance of male role models and identity in a way few other Pixar films have managed.
-While in turn embracing the importance of memory, family and communication in moving forward.
+Onward is wrapped in love, humour and warmth as director Dan Scanlon, whose own father passed away when he was young, explores his childhood experience through animation.
+This elevates Onward from being just another Pixar film to something far more personal.
+Here we have a film that reflects and understands the emotional complexity of bereavement in childhood.
+While simultaneously embracing the importance of memory, family and communication in moving forward.

-What makes Onward even more impressive is its ability to wrap these emotionally complex themes into a world that shines with colour and adventure.
-Paying homage to Indiana Jones, Dungeons and Dragons and Lord of the Rings in every scene.
-While its stunning animation leaps from the screen, wrapping the audience in a blanket of beautiful orchestrated fantasy.
-Equally the outstanding performances of Tom Holland and Chris Pratt help imbed the journey of Ian and Barley into the hearts of the audience.
-Ultimately creating a film that shines with adventure, love and sincerity.
+However, Onward is also impressive in its ability to wrap these emotionally complex themes into a world that shines with colour and adventure.
+Here Scanlon pays homage to Indiana Jones, Dungeons and Dragons and Lord of the Rings; its stunning animation leaping from the screen as it wraps the audience in a blanket of beautifully realised fantasy.

 Director: Dan Scanlon